-The Southeastern Public Library System of Oklahoma (SEPLSO) is not responsible for the personal property of people using the library.
+The Southeast Oklahoma Library System (SEOLS) is not responsible for the personal property of people using the library.
 Any items found and turned in will be held as "lost and found" for one (1) month.
 After that time, unclaimed items will be discarded.